Kettlebell Training 101: 4 Moves for Beginners

 When performed properly, the kettlebell sumo deadlift is a move that will help you improve strength and overall performance.
 When performed correctly, this movement can also help you prevent injury.

 How-to: Start with the kettlebell on the floor in front of you.
 Stand with your feet shoulder-width apart with your toes slightly turned out.
 Hinge at the hips and reach for the bell, keeping a neutral spine.
 Press through the floor and stand up straight, pushing into your heels.
 Return the bell to the floor and repeat.
-Keeping your back straight, not rounded, is crucial to prevent injury.
+It’s important to keep your back straight rather than rounded as it will help you prevent any potential injuries.

 - One-Arm Clean